Victor Batiuk

-Victor Havrylovych Batiuk (Віктор Гаврилович Батюк; 15 March 1939 – 2 December 1996) was a Ukrainian diplomat and poet, who has served as Ambassador Extraordinary and Plenipotentiary of Ukraine, and Permanent Representative of Ukraine to the United Nations.
+Viktor Havrylovych Batiuk (Віктор Гаврилович Батюк; 15 March 1939 – 2 December 1996) was a Ukrainian diplomat and poet, who has served as Ambassador Extraordinary and Plenipotentiary of Ukraine, and Permanent Representative of Ukraine to the United Nations.
 He was the only one who knew Bengali and translated Rabindranath Tagore into Ukrainian.

 Early life and education

-Born in 1939 in Sverdlovskaja Oblast, Batiuk graduated from Moscow State Institute of International Relations.
+Born in 1939 in Chelyabinsk Oblast, Batiuk graduated from Moscow State Institute of International Relations.
 He was fluent in Bengali, English, Russian and French.

 Professional career and experience

 He worked with the Ministry of Foreign Affairs of the Ukrainian SSR participated in the translation section of the Writer's Union of Ukraine, which maintained relations with Vasyl Stus.

 He worked as Second Secretary Permanent Mission of the Ukrainian SSR to the United Nations.

-In 1978-1984 - Permanent Representative of Ukraine to the United Nations Office at Geneva;
+From 1978 to 1984, he was the Permanent Representative of Ukraine to the United Nations Office at Geneva.

-In 1984-1992 - Head of Department of International Organizations, Ministry of Foreign Affairs of the Ukrainian SSR.
+From 1984 to 1992, he was the Head of Department of International Organizations, Ministry of Foreign Affairs of the Ukrainian SSR.

-In 1986 - he was members of the delegation of the Ukrainian SSR at the special session of the UN General Assembly on Namibia.
+In 1986, he was a member of the delegation of the Ukrainian SSR at the special session of the UN General Assembly on Namibia.